swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }
 ```

-You should consider the `complete` mode to ensure cross-library issues from
+Use `complete` mode to ensure cross-library issues from
 XCTest maintain their original severity.

 ```swift